rust-lang/rust/text/0000-rename-int-uint.md

 fn slice_or_fail<'b>(&'b self, from: &upsz, to: &upsz) -> &'b [T]
 ```

 Some may still find `upsz` a bit strange here, but no one would be very likely to think that he/she is dealing with pointers.
-With the help of the documentation, this author believes `ipsz/upsz` to be the overall winner among all the alternatives.
-Still, not everyone likes letter soup.
+Still, `ipsz/upsz` may be too foreign, and many do not like letter soup. `iptrsz/uptrsz` may actually be better in this regard.

 # Unresolved questions